Last month we discussed

 physically fit (had to be on her feet most of the day and manipulate heavy

-decision-maker (how to handle unexpected or critical situations).
+a quick decision-maker (how to handle unexpected or critical situations).

 These were talents that could